emergenesis/couchdb-scala/README.markdown

 # Usage

 Below is a summary of the current scope of couchdb-scala along with its basic usage.
-Full API documentation is available at http://apis.emergenesis.com/couchdb-scala/ .
+Full API documentation is available at http://couchdb.docs.emergenesis.com .

+__NOTE:__ The URL for the API documentation has changed.
+See above for new URL.

 ## Connecting to a database